 This is accomplished either by lifting the lid or by pressing an “On” button.
 The “On” button will often be green in color and contain the I/O symbol (the Philips HeartStart OnSite is one example).
 As soon as the device turns on, the audible and/or visual instructions will begin automatically.

 All AEDs, like the Cardiac Science Powerheart G5, are equipped with a readiness light confirming that the device is operational.
 Some devices will also provide audible warnings if there’s a problem with the battery, pads, or internal components.

 Because defibrillators perform daily, weekly, and monthly self-tests (and alert users of problems accordingly), you shouldn’t encounter any unexpected usability issues.
 In the unlikely event that the device does report a problem, do not use the device.
 Just perform CPR until emergency services arrive.

 Apply the Electrode Pads

-Proper pad placement isn’t just important for electric shock; it also allows the AED to assess the patient’s progress throughout the treatment.
+Proper AED pad placement isn’t only important for ensuring the electric shock is effective; it also allows the AED to assess the patient’s progress throughout the treatment.

 Expose the patient’s bare chest, remove any medication patches, and apply the pads to the skin.
 Use the visual diagram on each pad as a guide for placement: one pad goes below the collarbone on the upper-right side of the chest, and the other pad goes on the lower-left side of the chest wall.